colabottles/toddl/posts/an-event-apart-boston-2008.md

 I’m going to take the time now to really sit down and write a comprehensive post on my experience at An Event Apart that took place this past Monday and Tuesday in Boston.
 I had been at the ready, saving what I could in time for the event and barely made it out of there with some pocket change.
 So be forewarned, don’t be frugal like me with little, and remember to bring your credit card and don’t leave home without it.
 (Where have I heard that before?)

 I started writing this yesterday and have given this more attention again today.
-I wanted to write a very in-depth post about my experience and maybe “twist an arm” and if someone out there, even if it is one person reads this, goes to an AEA event and then writes back and says it was worth it, then it really was worth taking the extra couple days to write this.
+I wanted to write a very in-depth post about my experience and maybe &ldquo;twist an arm&rdquo; and if someone out there, even if it is one person reads this, goes to an AEA event and then writes back and says it was worth it, then it really was worth taking the extra couple days to write this.

 ### Off for an adventure

-I got out of my “9-5″ job at 7:30 in the morning, went home, wanted to catch an hour or so of sleep.
+I got out of my &ldquo;9-5&rdquo; job at 7:30 in the morning, went home, wanted to catch an hour or so of sleep.
 I caught 30 minutes.
 So I proceeded to go get ready and left for Boston.
 Now mind you, I don’t trek out very much with the price of gas and because a third shift job just sucks the will to live and the life force out of you.
 I did on this day, as I was looking forward to this event.

 So skipping over to when I got to the Marriott (after getting lost in Roxbury and all that good stuff that usually happens when I venture down to Boston) I forget the credit card and start to freak.
 Calming down the solution was found, all was good, but not after my first impression with Jeffrey Zeldman was probably one of psychotic insanity (if there is such a term.)